MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Discussion

 \section{Discussion}

-Our experiments show that MRG-R1 establishes state-of-the-art clinical alignment on IU-Xray and MIMIC-CXR, confirming the efficacy of reinforcement learning for bridging the gap between vision-language modeling and radiological reasoning.
-By optimizing report-level, clinically grounded objectives rather than token-wise likelihoods, reinforcement learning enables holistic credit assignment across an entire report.
-This shift allows the model to align its behaviour with how radiologists actually judge reports—at the level of study-wide consistency and coverage—so that correct affirmations and negations of key findings are rewarded, omissions and unsupported statements are penalized, and precision–recall trade-offs can be shaped directly at the sequence level.
-In contrast, conventional maximum-likelihood training only reinforces locally probable word sequences, which improves fluency but cannot explicitly encode polarity, coverage, or clinical adequacy of the report as a whole.
+Our experiments show that MRG-R1 achieved state-of-the-art on IU-Xray and strong performance on MIMIC-CXR under our unified evaluation protocol.
+These results indicate that optimizing report-level, clinically grounded rewards via reinforcement learning can improve label-level clinical correctness compared with token-level maximum likelihood training.
+Specifically, by shifting the training objective from next-token likelihood to a report-level clinical reward, the model is explicitly encouraged to produce reports with more accurate affirmed vs. negated findings and better coverage of key observations.
+As reflected in the improved precision-recall balance, correct affirmations/negations are rewarded while omissions and unsupported statements are discouraged.
+In contrast, conventional maximum-likelihood training mainly reinforces locally plausible word sequences, which can improve fluency but does not directly optimize report-level clinical adequacy.

-The relatively larger improvement observed on IU X-Ray also suggests that GRPO-based post-training can be effective even when supervision is limited.
-Compared with MIMIC-CXR, IU X-Ray is much smaller and has been reported to exhibit less complicated visual-textual mappings, making it an easier benchmark for report generation.
-In this setting, optimizing a report-level clinical reward effectively reweights training toward cases and candidate reports that better capture key findings, while down-weighting responses that are clinically uninformative.
-This leads to richer, clinically meaningful feedback for each labeled study, so that individual training examples contribute more directly to aligning the policy with radiological judgments.
-As a result, policy updates are more strongly driven by diagnostically meaningful patterns rather than by surface-level token statistics, which helps the model produce clinically consistent reports on IU X-Ray despite its limited size.
-On the larger and more heterogeneous MIMIC-CXR benchmark, the absolute gains are smaller but still substantial, indicating that the same reinforcement learning scheme remains beneficial even under a more complex data distribution.
+The improvement observed on IU X-Ray suggests that GRPO-based reinforcement learning with report-level rewards can be effective when supervision is limited.
+Compared with MIMIC-CXR (227,835 studies/377,110 images), IU X-Ray is much smaller dataset (3,955 studies/7,470 images) and and its reports are shorter and less diverse, which may make reward-based optimization more sample-efficient \cite{wu2023exploring}.
+In this setting, optimizing a report-level clinical reward provides a stronger training signal than token-level likelihood: for each study, the model generates multiple candidate reports, and updates are driven by which candidates better match clinically relevant findings under the reward.
+This encourages the model to focus on improving clinically meaningful content (e.g., affirmed vs. negated findings and coverage of key observations), rather than only matching local wording patterns.
+On the larger and more heterogeneous MIMIC-CXR benchmark, the absolute gains are smaller but remain substantial, indicating that the same reward-based optimization continues to improve clinical efficacy under a more complex data distribution.